 Monks can change the tide of a battle.
-In particular, they are effective against the knights and especially effective against any form of elephants, due to low mobility of the elephants, high hp and attack of each elephant increasing the worth of a conversion, and the fact that they are so expensive that massing these elephants are difficult.
+In particular, they are effective against the knights and especially effective against any form of elephants, due to the low mobility of the elephants, high HP and attack of each elephant increasing the worth of conversion, and the fact that they are so expensive that massing elephants are difficult.

 Where a civilization also receives redemption, monks are also highly effective against mangonels, scorpions and bombard cannons, which can be converted from the distance.
 This is due to the fact that siege is very expensive to mass, and therefore the value of the conversion is increased.

-The eagle-line are a fast-moving infantry unit only available to the meso-american civilizations.
+The eagle-line is a fast-moving infantry unit only available to the Meso-American civilizations.
 The eagle-line includes eagle scouts, eagle warriors and elite eagle warriors.

-In the early ages of the game eagle scouts are similar to the scouts, however it becomes its own unit with the eagle warrior upgrade.
+In the early ages of the game, eagle scouts are similar to the scout cavalry, however it becomes a very strong unit with the eagle warrior upgrade.
 Eagle warriors excel in raiding and fighting archer units.
-Eagle warriors also have some conversion-resistance.
+Eagle warriors also have some conversion resistance.

-Eagle warriors can be countered with militia, hand-cannons, siege, slingers, and knights can take cost effective trades against them.
+Eagle warriors can be countered with the militia-line, Hand Cannoneers, siege, and slingers.
+Knights can take cost-effective trades against them.

 Eagle warriors counter archers, monks and are excellent at raiding economies.

-Camels, also known as camel riders since the release of Definitive Edition, is a cavalry unit that is used for anti-cavalry purposes.
+Camels, also known as camel riders since the release of Definitive Edition, are cavalry units used for anti-cavalry purposes.